High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Numerical discretization

 Notice that the source terms representing biogeochemical reactions have been discretized in time with the explicit part of the IMEX method.
 In most commonly used biogeochemical models, these terms are non-stiff and often simply discretized by the forward Euler method in practical applications.
 However, inclusion of stiff chemical reactions discretized by the implicit part of the IMEX scheme would be possible along the same lines, resulting in a set of decoupled $M \times M$ nonlinear systems for each discrete degree of freedom.
 The full discretization of these terms will not be considered further in this paper, but it can be included without changes in the general structure of the proposed method and will be taken into account in more realistic simulations to be carried out in future work.

-The nonlinear dependence of the friction term on the discharge and fluid depth values is linearized in time, so as to avoid the solution of a nonlinear system at each time step.
-Since the stability restrictions based on celerity do not allow the use of very large time steps for this approach and considering also the uncertainties associated with the empirical friction formulae usually employed to define $\gamma$, this simplification does not imply a significant loss of accuracy.
-Furthermore, similar simplifications were performed in \cite{tumolo:2015} in the context of large time step, high-order DG methods without degrading the accuracy of the results.
+The nonlinear dependence of the friction term on the discharge and water depth values is linearized in time, so as to avoid the solution of a nonlinear system at each time step.
+Since the stability restrictions based on celerity do not allow the use of very large time steps for this approach, and considering also the uncertainties associated with the empirical friction formulae usually employed to define $\gamma$, this simplification does not imply a significant loss of accuracy.
 All the details of the Butcher tableaux used for the time discretization are reported in Appendix \ref{app:IMEX_coeffs}.

-We stress the fact that we solve for the concentration and not for the depth-integrated concentration, as it would be natural for a conservative formulation.
-As explained later in this Section, this allows us to obtain a discretization that is consistent with that of the continuity equation.
+We stress the fact that we solve for the depth-averaged concentration $c$ and not for the depth-integrated mass $hc$, as it would be natural for a conservative formulation.
+As explained later in this section, this allows us to obtain a discretization that is consistent with that of the continuity equation.
 This choice also simplifies the implementation of the initial and boundary conditions, as well as the output of the concentration variables.